- Using PVAAS for a Purpose

 - Provide trajectories for individual students toward critical academic benchmarks.

-Through the Pennsylvania Department of Education (PDE), this reporting is available to every public school district and school based on the statewide Pennsylvania System of School Assessments (PSSA) and Keystones by means of a secure web application.
+Through the Pennsylvania Department of Education (PDE), this reporting is available to every public LEA/district and school based on the statewide Pennsylvania System of School Assessments (PSSA) and Keystones, as well as a range of other national, state, and local assessments, by means of a secure web application.

-The value-added estimates provided by PVAAS are based on a robust and reliable methodology.
-This important approach overcomes many critical statistical issues related to using standardized tests to assess student growth and mitigates concerns about fairness.
+The value-added estimates and student-level projections provided by PVAAS are based on robust and reliable methodologies.
+This important approach overcomes many critical statistical issues related to using standardized tests to assess student growth and student-level indicators as well as mitigating concerns about fairness.